 The standard 132-lb. anchor is fitted with 300’ of high-test chain.
 The second anchor is typically 80 lbs. with either 100’ or 300’ of chain.

-Side Decks.
 Side decks continue the protected path from the Portuguese bridge all the way to the cockpit.
 Doors in the bulwarks open for dockside boarding.

-The large cockpit is comparable to many sport fishing yachts.
+is comparable to many sport fishing yachts.
 Add a bait well, outriggers and a fighting chair and this Fleming 65 could easily follow Zane Gray’s marlin and tuna exploits from Nova Scotia to Bimini, California and through the Pacific.

 Seats with storage lockers aft can be fitted with warping capstans.
 Deck hatches access the voluminous lazarette directly.